 So as strange as it seems, one cannot properly understand the race to the South Pole without an intimate understanding of Oslo, Norway, and its connections to American polar history through the claims of Cook and Peary, and the direct Norwegian connections of American explorers like Walter Wellman and Evelyn Briggs Baldwin.

 Soon after I arrived in the University of Oslo for a summer language course in 2004, I used free moments to walk throughout the city and beyond.
 From the university campus at Blindern to the high hedges of Sognveien on the very first evening to the statuary of Vigeland at Frognerparken the second, the endlessly elongated northern evening was a continuous source of joy, a quiet sensuality of cobblestones in a landscape sunlit nearly to midnight.
-It was hear that I came to understand Amundsen and Nansen and their connections to American polar exploration.
+It was here that I came to a beginning of an understanding of Amundsen and Nansen and their connections to American polar exploration.

-Olso today is a place of near-silence broken by the occasional motorized scooter shaded a world largely independent of the automobile.
+Olso in 2004 was a place of near-silence broken by the occasional motorized scooter, a world world of walkers largely independent of the automobile.
 Elderly pensioners grappled up hills and walkways, walking stick in each hand, unyouthful knees more inconvenience than incapacitation.
 What voices one did hear were low and private, inward-turning contemplation entwined with multi-lingual literacy.
-Over the next six weeks, Oslo became my favorite city in the world, one I try to return to at least once every year.
+Over the next six weeks, Oslo became my favorite city in the world.
+I try to return to this place I love so much at least once every year.